Tristan-O/ArbitraryMoleculesForLAMMPS/README.md

 * txt is some text that will be put at the bottom of your plot.

 ##### analyze_dump(infile, style='beadspring', POLY_END_TYPE = 1, POLY_MID_TYPES = [2], COLLOID_TYPE = 4, TYPE_IGNORES = [3]
 WIP - Analyzes an atom-style dump file and produces a histogram of the distances between monomers.
+It works for beadspring polymers and colloids (two individual atoms)